 The Lincoln University Police Department (LUPD) is the office on campus responsible for the publication and distribution of this report in accordance with the Act.
-The LUPD works closely with many other university departments, as well as other law enforcement agencies, to obtain the information needed to compile this report.
-As noted by law, all universities receiving federal financial aid must report the statistical information on crimes that occur on campus and include them in an annual report.
-The statistical information collected for this report will not contain any names or specific locations to maintain the confidentiality of a victim.
+The LUPD works closely with Fort Leonard Wood Police to obtain the information needed to compile this report.